 Dependent on Decisions from Bern

 UBS is keen to return to this level of profitability.
 However, a significant hurdle could lie ahead: capital requirements.
-Should UBS be mandated to build an additional 15 to 25 billion Swiss francs ($29 billion) in equity, it would hinder the bank’s competitiveness on a global scale.
+If UBS is mandated to build an additional 15 to 25 billion Swiss francs ($29 billion) in equity, it would hinder the bank’s global competitiveness.

 UBS has limited influence over this decision, which ultimately lies with the Federal Council and Parliament in Bern.